EP-0024: Unified Frame Identity And Lifecycle¶

 - API-review findings:

-ai/findings/API-review/codex/frame-object-record-unification.mdai/findings/API-review/codex/frame-targeting-and-lifecycle.mdai/findings/API-review/codex/registrar-query-addressing.mdai/findings/API-review/claude/frame-targeting-and-carrying.md— the empirical 0-caller backbone (frame-first(dispatch f ev),frame-bound-fn/frame-bound-fn*,subscribe*have zero real call sites in examples and tools) that grounds the helper-removal slices below.- Related beads already filed:
+ai/findings/API-review/codex/frame-object-record-unification.mdai/findings/API-review/codex/frame-targeting-and-lifecycle.mdai/findings/API-review/codex/registrar-query-addressing.mdai/findings/API-review/claude/frame-targeting-and-carrying.md— the empirical 0-caller backbone (frame-first(dispatch f ev),frame-bound-fn/frame-bound-fn*,subscribe*have zero real call sites in examples and tools) that grounds the helper-removal slices below.- Related work already identified:

 Specification¶